-3. Install a supported version of the Oracle Java Development Kit (JDK) on the Altus Director host.
-Altus Director 6 supports JDK version 8.
-For JDK download and installation information, see Java SE Downloads.
+4. Install a supported version of the Oracle JDK or OpenJDK on the Altus Director host.

+For download and installation information, see Java SE Downloads on the Oracle web site.

 After downloading the installation file to the EC2 instance, install the JDK.
 The following example installs JDK version 7: